-This recipe from Nigella Lawson is now one of my favourite chocolate cakes, gluten free or not.
+This recipe from Nigella Lawson is one of my favourite chocolate cakes, gluten free or not.
 It is dense and full of chocolate but also incredibly moist.
-As per usual I backed off a bit on the sugar from the original recipe, and also added out chocolate wafers.
+As per usual I backed off a bit on the sugar from the original recipe, and also added our chocolate.

 Yields: 8-12 slices